Te Waihorotiu railway station: Location

-It is expected to become New Zealand’s busiest train station and will serve areas such as: Auckland’s art quarter (including Aotea Centre, Auckland Town Hall, and Civic Theatre); Auckland’s learning quarter (including AUT and University of Auckland); entertainment areas such as SkyCity; and shopping areas on Queen Street.
-It is accessed from Victoria Street West and Wellesley Street.
+Due to it being located in the heart of the city, Auckland Transport expects Te Waihorotiu to become New Zealand's busiest train station.
+It serves areas such as: Auckland's art quarter (including Aotea Centre, Auckland Town Hall, and Civic Theatre); Auckland's learning quarter (including AUT and University of Auckland); entertainment areas such as SkyCity; and shopping areas on Queen Street.